Q. How big will the garden be?

 Q. What vegetables grow well in our area?

-A. Although the list is much longer for all possible crops, the most popular vegetables grown by season are:
+A. The most popular vegetables grown by season are:

 Fall – lettuce, spinach, broccoli, cauliflower, carrots, cabbage, kale, radish, turnips